blxbrgld/list-spring-mvc/README.md

 list-spring-mvc
 ===============

-### Version
+### About

-This Is Considered To Be Version 2.0.0 Of My List Application
+I consider this to be Version 2.0.0 of MyList Application.

 ### Technologies / Tools